org-roam/org-roam-ui/README.md

 Org-Roam-UI is meant a successor of [org-roam-server](https://github.com/org-roam/org-roam-server) that extends functionality of org-roam with a Web app that runs side-by-side with Emacs.

+## Changelog

+For major new features/bugfixes we will update [changelog](https://github.com/org-roam/org-roam-ui/discussions/30).

 ## Installation

 `org-roam-ui` is not (yet!) on MELPA.